paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-071-united-states-international-broadcasting.md

 (3) that failure to comply with the requirements of this section may result in suspension or termination of a grant without further obligation by the Agency or the United States;

-(4) that duplication of language services and technical operations between RFE/RL, Incorporated and the 11 So in original.
+(4) that duplication of language services and technical operations between RFE/RL, Incorporated and the 22 So in original.
 The word “the” probably should not appear. any other grantee of the Agency be reduced to the extent appropriate, as determined by the Chief Executive Officer; and

 (5) that RFE/RL, Incorporated, justify in detail each proposed expenditure of grant funds, and that such funds may not be used for any other purpose unless the Agency gives its prior written approval.

 **(h) Prohibited uses of grant funds** No grant funds provided under this section may be used for the following purposes:

-(1)

-  (A) Except as provided in subparagraph (B) or (C), to pay any salary or other compensation, or enter into any contract providing for the payment of salary or compensation in excess of the rates established for comparable positions under title 5 or the foreign relations laws of the United States, except that no employee may be paid a salary or other compensation in excess of the rate of pay payable for level IV of the Executive Schedule under [section 5315 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5315&num=0&edition=prelim).

-  (B) Salary and other compensation limitations under subparagraph (A) shall not apply prior to October 1, 1995, with respect to any employee covered by a union agreement requiring a salary or other compensation in excess of such limitations.

-  (C) Notwithstanding the limitations under subparagraph (A), grant funds provided under this section may be used by RFE/RL, Incorporated, to pay up to three employees employed in Washington, D.C., salary or other compensation not to exceed the rate of pay payable for level III of the Executive Schedule under [section 5314 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5314&num=0&edition=prelim).

-(2) For any activity for the purpose of influencing the passage or defeat of legislation being considered by Congress.
+(1) For any activity for the purpose of influencing the passage or defeat of legislation being considered by Congress.

-(3) To enter into a contract or obligation to pay severance payments for voluntary separation for employees hired after December 1, 1990, except as may be required by United States law or the laws of the country where the employee is stationed.

-(4) For first class travel for any employee of RFE/RL, Incorporated, or the relative of any employee.
+(2) For first class travel for any employee of RFE/RL, Incorporated, or the relative of any employee.

-(5) To compensate freelance contractors without the approval of the Agency.

 **(i) Report on management practices** Effective not later than March 31 and September 30 of each calendar year, the Inspector General of the Department of State and the Foreign Service shall submit to the Agency and the Congress a report on management practices of RFE/RL, Incorporated, under this section.
 The Inspector General of the Department of State and the Foreign Service shall establish a special unit within the Inspector General’s office to monitor and audit the activities of RFE/RL, Incorporated, and shall provide for on-site monitoring of such activities.